 with Marlene Bagnull, Conference Director

 More than a contest, this is an opportunity to prayerfully consider our conference theme, "Write His Answer."
+I've expanded this to include not just how He is calling you to “write His answer” but also what you have found to be His answer in the struggles you have faced.
+See my 4th of July post, “Freedom,” at https://writehisanswer.blog/2019/07/04/freedom-3/.
 In 500-800 words or a 12-30 line poem share how God is speaking to you.
 Poetry and prose by published and not-yet-published writers will be judged separately.
 Only registered conferees may enter.
 There is a $10 entry fee (for each submission) that may be included when you register or sent separately.

 We tell the judges to consider the theme of the conference - Write His Answer - when they are reading the entries.
-So they tend to set aside those that say nothing about the writing life and/or how the author is writing His answer.
+So they tend to set aside those that say nothing about the writing life and/or His answer to struggles we face.
+See my 4th of July post, “Freedom,” at https://writehisanswer.blog/2019/07/04/freedom-3/.

 Yes!
 A 20% consignment fee will be charged on books sold.
 The price must be clearly marked on each book and the consignment form completed.
 To save time when you arrive, you can download the consignment form now and bring it with you.